Facts About Our work in Haiti

 - In 2015, a generous Food For The Poor donor established a Victory Garden in Hinche, which is located in the Central Plateau, on 18 acres of land.
 Victory Garden is currently producing a variety of vegetables, including egg plants, peanuts and corn.
 The third Victory Garden project is in progress.

 - In 2012, Food For The Poor established a beekeeping program in Haiti, which is an income-generating project.
-It now provides employment for 200 beekeepers and revenue from the sale of honey.
-There are currently 25 beekeeping farms throughout the country.
+It now provides employment for more than 300 beekeepers and revenue from the sale of honey.
+There are 30 bee farms throughout the country.

 - Animal husbandry projects provide individual families with their own animals to breed and consume – predominantly goats, chickens and cows.